shlomi-noach/awesome-mysql/README.md

 # Resources

-*At this stage, *resources* will not include websites, blogs, slides, videos, etc. in fear of list size*
+*At this stage, "resources" will not include websites, blogs, slides, videos, etc. in fear of list size*

 ##Conferences